 Starting this recipe for Instant Pot Rice and Beans by sauteeing onions and peppers adds a nice flavor, much like it does in my recipe for Instant Pot Spanish Rice.
 However, you can omit the onions and peppers, making this dish even FASTER to prepare and perfect for picky eaters.

-Remember: Always rinse your rice and beans in a fine mesh strainer before cooking.
-Rinsing rice removes the excess starch on the surface of the grains and helps the grains remain separate.
+It is really important to rinse both the rice and beans prior to pressure cooking them.
+Rinsing the rice removes the excess starch on the surface of the grains and helps the grains remain separate.
 Rinsing the beans will remove dust and dirt.
 It is a good idea to quickly sort through the beans as well as to look for any rocks.

 Step Four: Pressure Cook